sagemath/trac_to_gh/Issue 4223.md

 of the fplll binary.
 - new version of dpe.h [Patrick Pelissier and Paul Zimmermann]
 ```

+Note that #1346 should be resolved since it will actually test fplll from inside Sage.
+As is we are testing if any internal error pops up or if the doctest segfaults.

 Issue created by migration from https://trac.sagemath.org/ticket/4223